surtantheta/EgoHuman3R/README.md

 and the ADT world frame, as well as improved use of the scene’s geometric context during optimization.
 </p>

-<h2>🧠 Our Proposed Tweak — Gravity-Aligned Global Frame Correction</h2>
+<h2>Our Proposed Tweak — Gravity-Aligned Global Frame Correction</h2>

 <p>
 Given the observed orientation inconsistencies and hovering SMPL meshes in EgoAllo outputs, we introduce